zteitler/zteitler.github.io/index.md

 {% if course.courseprefix %}{{ course.courseprefix }} {% else %} Math {% endif %} {{ course.coursenumber }}
 {% endfor %}

+{% comment %}
+I wonder if I can add upcoming courses here?
+Or would that be too much info?
+They are listed on the Teaching page, maybe that's enough.
+{% endcomment %}

 ## [Research](research)